 There are 40 different lobsters worldwide, with the California spiny lobster (Panulirus interruptus) being one of the biggest.
 Affectionately referred to as ‘bugs,’ the California spiny lobster ranges from south of Point Conception to Magdalena Bay on the west coast of Baja California, Mexico.

-The Maine lobster (Homarus americanus) – also known as the North American lobster, differs from its west coast cousin as it has two huge powerful front claws, which the spiny lobster lacks.
+The Maine lobster (Homarus americanus) – also known as the North American lobster, differs from its west coast cousin as it has two substantial, powerful front claws, which the spiny lobster lacks.

-Instead, the spiny lobster defends itself with the sharp spines on its carapace shell as well as with its large whip-like antennae.
+Instead, the spiny lobster defends itself with the sharp spines on its carapace shell and its large whip-like antennae.

 Recreational Lobster Fishing Information

-The 2020 California spiny lobster season officially opened on October third and will continue until March 17, 2021.
+The 2020 California spiny lobster season officially opened on October 3 and will continue until March 17, 2021.

-Down below is a link to a map of the coast of San Diego to reference before fishing for lobster from a vessel.
-You want to make sure that you are nowhere near any Marine Protected Areas.
+Below is a link to a map of the coast of San Diego to reference before fishing for lobster from a vessel.
+You want to ensure that you are nowhere near any Marine Protected Areas.

 Bag Limit-7 per day, which may only be taken by hand or by a hoop net

-Minimum SIze– 3.25 inches long carapace.
+Minimum Size– 3.25 inches long carapace.
 Measure in a straight line on the midline of the back from the rear edge of the eye socket to the rear edge of the body shell (carapace).
-All must have a measuring device that is capable of accurately determining legal length on their person at all times.
+All must have a measuring device capable of accurately determining the legal length of their person at all times.

 Equipment- All lobsters may only be taken by hand or by a hoop net.
-No more than five hoop nets may be possessed per person when fishing for lobsters.
-No more than 10 hoop nets may be included aboard a vessel regardless of how many are on board.
+No more than five hoop nets per person fishing for lobsters may be possessed.
+No more than ten hoop nets may be included aboard a vessel regardless of how many are on board.